 Human-in-the-Loop (HITL): Still Relevant?

 Human-in-the-loop (HITL) BPM has traditionally served as a safeguard for accuracy, compliance, and ethical oversight.
-Humans intervene to:
+Humans intervene to validate or approve system decisions, handle exceptions and edge cases, provide feedback for training ML models, and maintain accountability and traceability.

 AI Agents vs Human-in-the-Loop: A Comparative View